CreateSchema - Create a gene-by-gene schema

 └── cds_coordinates.tsv

-• One FASTA file per distinct gene identified in the schema creation process in the OutputFolderName/SchemaName directory.
-The name attributed to each FASTA file in the schema is based on the genome of origin of the representative allele chosen for that gene and on the order of gene prediction (e.g.: GCA-000167715-protein12.fasta, first allele for the gene was identified in a genome assembly with the prefix GCA-000167715 and the gene was the 12th gene predicted by Prodigal in that assembly).
+• One FASTA file per distinct locus identified in the schema creation process in the OutputFolderName/SchemaName directory.
+The name attributed to each FASTA file in the schema is based on the genome of origin of the representative allele chosen for that locus and on the order of gene prediction (e.g.: GCA-000167715-protein12.fasta, first allele for the locus was identified in a genome assembly with the prefix GCA-000167715 and the locus was the 12th gene predicted in that assembly).

 • The OutputFolderName/SchemaName directory also contains a directory named short that includes FASTA files with the representative alleles for each locus.